 In all of the above ‘daily’ cases, unless you’re going far and wide with many journeys, it’s probably far more cost-effective to fill your wallet with a small stack of 100-minute tickets since they don’t expire and can be rolled over to the next day.

 - Monthly ticket.
 The tessera mensile is amazingly good value at only €35 for unlimited travel.
 If you’re staying for a while it’s definitely worth considering.
-However these cards only run from the first day of the calendar month to the last, so if you arrive mid-month you should probably consider other options.
+However these cards only run from the first day of the calendar month to the last, so if you arrive mid-month you can still buy one, but should probably consider other options.
 Available from ticket offices in major stations.

 - RomaPass.
 If you’re touring Rome for three days or so, this is very good value.
 It gives you free public transport for three days (not 72 hours: it expires at midnight on the third day after you buy it), as well as free entrance to two museums, not including the Vatican.
 Read more about the RomaPass.